originaluko/haveibeenpwned/README.md

 This module has been updated to the HIBP v3 API which now requires authorisation in the form of an API Key. https://haveibeenpwned.com/API/v3#APIVersion

+Use of some of these functions requires an API key.
+This module does not come with an API key.
+An API key can be obtained from https://haveibeenpwned.com/API/Key

 # Requirements

 At a minimum, make sure you have installed the following: